act-now-coalition/covid-data-model/README.md

 Example:
 `pyseir build-all --states="New York"` will run state and county models for New York

-The flag `--states-only` will skip counties and the flag `--state` will only run a single state.
-These can be combined if you want to run something quickly.

 Check the `output/` folder for results.

 ### Model Output